-I have always had a huge passion for health and wellness, which is where yoga comes into play.
-I’ll never forget my very first class which was during college when I was visiting my sister, who lived in Chicago at the time.
-At that time I had zero interest in group classes and had no idea what a downward dog was.
-I definitely did not have the cute and trendy yoga clothes down.
-Working out, in general, was somewhat foreign to me at the time.
-I was never the most flexible person growing up either, I could barely even touch my toes when I was younger!
+I have always had an incredible passion for health and wellness, which is where yoga came into play.
+I’ll never forget my very first yoga class in college when I visited my sister, who lived in Chicago.
+I had zero interest in group classes and had no idea what a downward dog was.
+I tucked myself in the back of the room, hoping no one would notice me and how silly I thought I must look attempting to do each pose.
+At that time I viewed yoga soley as a workout, and it wasn’t until years later that I began to actually learn and realize the depth, philosophy, and overall meaning of the practice.
+Although I was always thin, I’d say I lacked quite a bit of body confidence back then as I never considered myself to be athletic or strong.
+Working out, in general, was somewhat foreign to me.
+I was never the most flexible person growing up and could barely even touch my toes when I was younger.

-Later, I started practicing yoga videos at home.
-I didn’t feel comfortable working out in front of others, so practicing in the safety of my own home was very appealing to me.
-It felt like a safe haven and not to mention it was a very cost-effective option- as we all know that yoga classes can get pricey.
+I eventually began practicing yoga videos at home, once again simply for the physical benefits of the practice.
+I didn’t feel comfortable in front of others, so learning in the safety of my own home was very appealing to me.
+Not to mention it was a very cost-effective option, as we all know that yoga classes can get pricey.

-After that came my first hot yoga class in Los Angeles with a friend and once again I had no idea what I was getting myself into.
-Yes, I practiced at home, but I definitely still had a lot to learn.
-I remember feeling sweaty and disgusting in the heat and feeling as though I was going to pass out.
+After that came my first hot yoga class experience at a Core Power studio in Los Angeles with a friend.
+Once again I had no idea what I was getting myself into.
+Yes, I practiced at home, but I still had a lot to learn, and hot classes were a whole different ball game.
+I remember feeling sweaty, disgusting, and thinking I was going to pass out from the heat.
 The ironic part is that now the hot classes are my favorite.
-So if you are someone who tried it once and didn’t think it was your cup of tea, do not worry, there is still hope!
+So if you are someone who tried it once and didn’t think it was your cup of tea, do not worry, there is always hope!

-If there is one thing for certain, I never would have guessed during my first yoga experience that one day I would be learning to become a certified yoga teacher.
-That’s the beautiful part of life, it can work in mysterious ways sometimes where you even surprise yourself.
+If there is one thing for certain, I never would have guessed during my first yoga experience that one day I would become a certified yoga teacher.
+That is also the beautiful part of life..it can work in mysterious ways where you sometimes even surprise yourself.